oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

     ![TDE](./images/tde-012.png "Create a LOCAL auto-login Oracle Wallet")

-`The WALLET_TYPE has changed from PASSWORD to LOCAL_AUTOLOGIN.`
+The `WALLET_TYPE` has changed from PASSWORD to `LOCAL_AUTOLOGIN.`

 ## Task 4: Data exfiltration from an un-encrypted tablespace

-1. Use the Linux command "strings" to view application data in the data file, `empdata_prod.dbf` that is associated with the `EMPDATA_PROD` tablespace
+1. Use the Linux "strings" command to view application data in the data file, `empdata_prod.dbf` that is associated with the `EMPDATA_PROD` tablespace

     ````
     <copy>./08_tde_strings_data_empdataprod.sh</copy>